binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Shared Responsibility Model {#cloud-identify-risks-shared-responsibility-model}

+The shared responsibility model is one that many have not grasped or understood well.
+Let's look at the responsibilities of the parties.

 #### CSP Responsibility

 The CSP takes care of the infrastructure, not the customer specific configuration of it, and Due to the shear scale of what they are building, are able to build in good security controls, in contrast to the average system administrator, which just does not have the resources or ability to focus on security to the same degree.